apearson/southern-company-api/README.md

 ## API

 ### Login
-Login with by passing username and password as a config object when instantiating.
+Login by passing username and password as a config object when instantiating.
 ```js
 /* Instantiating API */
 const SouthernCompany = new SouthernCompanyAPI({username: 'username', password: 'password'});
 ```

 ### Events
-The instantiated extends the [EventEmitter](https://nodejs.org/api/events.html) class built in in node.
+The instantiated object extends the [EventEmitter](https://nodejs.org/api/events.html) class built into node.
 To listen for events use the `.on(eventName, listener)` method.

 Current Events:
   * login (On login success)